Mathematics

 MA 200: Introduction to Elementary Mathematics

-Credits 3A study of the language and structure of mathematics, including numeration, integers, rational and real numbers, concepts related to consumer mathematics, plane and spherical geometry, elementary probability theory, and the introduction to the use of computers and simple statistics.
+This course is a study of the language and structure of mathematics, including numeration, integers, rational and real numbers, concepts related to consumer mathematics, plane and spherical geometry, elementary probability theory, and the introduction to the use of computers and simple statistics.
 This course is open to elementary education majors only and cannot be used to fulfill the general education requirements in mathematics.
-(Formerly MA 100 Introduction to Elementary Mathematics).

 MA 211: Applied Calculus

-Credits 3An introduction to differential and integral calculus with applications to problems in the life sciences, business, economics and the social sciences.
-Does not apply toward a mathematics major or minor.
+This course is an introduction to differential and integral calculus with applications to problems in life sciences, business, economics and the social sciences.
+It does not apply toward a mathematics major or minor.

 MA 221: Introductory Statistics